July 2, 2022MAINTENANCE

 Lastly, track your replacement asset value (RAV) if you’re trying to determine the cost-effectiveness of your maintenance operations.

-RAV refers to the amount of money it would cost to replace a production plant along with its existing assets in the current moment.
+RAV refers to the amount of money it would cost to replace a production plant along with its existing assets at the current moment.
 When calculating RAV, include the facility itself and all of the physical assets within it that require routine maintenance.

 However, don’t include working capital such as raw materials.
 Other maintenance metrics worth tracking include replacement parts inventory management, asset uptime and availability, the number of workplace incidents and accidents, and the number of requests for rework.